mnem/LD23_tiny_world_48h/README.md

-## Luden Dare 23: Tiny World in 48 hours
+## Ludum Dare 23: Tiny World in 48 hours

 My entry for LD23.